 What is the census?

-At the Office for National Statistics (ONS), we’re responsible for planning and running the census in England and Wales.
-We work closely with the census offices in Scotland and Northern Ireland, who run their own censuses.
+At the Office for National Statistics (ONS), we are responsible for planning and running the census in England and Wales.

 Census information helps a wide range of people and organisations to do their work.
-Here’s a quick rundown of some of the main users and what they do with the data.
+All information is anonymised and the actual census records are kept secure for 100 years.

-The census is very important to your local authority and others across the country.
-It’s also vital to the government and many other public sector organisations.
+The census is important to local authorities across England and Wales.
+It is also vital to the government and many other public sector organisations.

 This is because it gives them the information they need to:

-decide how to allocate funds to make sure public funds get to where they’re needed most
+- decide how to allocate funds to make sure public funds get to where they are needed most

 For example, census data showing how many people work in different jobs and industries are used to develop new job and training policies.
-And information on how people travel to work and how many cars they have contributes to planning roads and transport.
+Information on how people travel to work and how many cars they have contributes to planning roads and transport.

 Lots of companies use census information to help them understand their customers.
 For example, a supermarket chain might use census population data to help decide where to open a new store.

-Voluntary organisations often rely on census data to get information about the communities they’re working in.
+Voluntary organisations often rely on census data to get information about the communities they are working in.
 They may also use census data as evidence to support any applications they make for funding.

 Academics and students

-Academics such as university professors often use census data to support research that they’re working on.
-And students use the data in a similar way to get the information they need for coursework and dissertations.
+Academics such as university professors often use census data to support research that they are working on.
+Students use the data in a similar way to get the information they need for coursework and dissertations.

 The public and genealogists

-We can all use old census records for researching our family history – they’re released to the public 100 years after the census took place.
+We can all use old census records for researching our family history – they are released to the public 100 years after the census took place.
 The records provide a fantastic source of information we can use to find out more about our ancestors.